-As a cloud-native application that consists of numerous services, ONAP requires sophisticated initial deployment as well as postdeployment management.
+As a cloud-native application that consists of numerous services, ONAP requires sophisticated initial deployment as well as post- deployment management.

 The ONAP deployment methodology needs to be flexible enough to suit the different scenarios and purposes for various operator environments.
 Users may also want to select a portion of the ONAP components to integrate into their own systems.
 And the platform needs to be highly reliable, scalable, secure and easy to manage.
-To achieve all these goals, ONAP is designed as a microservices-based system, with all components released as Docker containers.
+To achieve all these goals, ONAP is designed as a microservices-based system, with all components released as Docker containers following best practice building rules to optimize their image size.
+To reduce the ONAP footprint, a first effort to use shared data base have been initiated with a Cassandra and mariadb-galera clusters.